The link between paraquat and Parkinson's disease

-Paraquat is popular because it’s cheap and effective, but like many chemicals, it’s highly poisonous.
+Paraquat is popular because it’s cheap and effective, but it’s highly poisonous like many chemicals.
 Therefore, it’s a highly controlled, lethal chemical herbicide with strict instructions to keep handlers safe.
-Nonetheless, an emerging body of research suggests mere exposure to the chemical is correlated with an increased risk of Parkinson’s disease.
+Nonetheless, an emerging body of research suggests that mere exposure to the chemical is correlated with an increased risk of Parkinson’s disease.

 The financial burden associated with Parkinson’s disease

 Being told you have Parkinson’s disease is devastating and life-changing.
 As the condition progresses, people with Parkinson’s who are still working often reduce their hours or have to retire to contend with the debilitating condition.
 They may also lose out on benefits as the welfare system becomes more difficult to navigate.

 There are many medications available to relieve the symptoms, although none yet that reverse the effects of the disease.
 Medical costs can range from an average of $2,500 for newly diagnosed patients up to $44,862 for advanced patients in a skilled nursing facility.

 If you have been exposed to paraquat and developed Parkinson’s disease, you can receive compensation for your medical bills and emotional strain.
 While financial compensation cannot prevent or reverse the diagnosis of Parkinson’s disease, it can help you recover the financial security you need to cope with medical costs and other related expenses.